Japan Railway Construction, Transport and Technology Agency: Lines of business

+JRTT owns the Shinkansen lines it constructed, along with the Eastern Kanagawa Rail Link, and rents these lines to their operators.

-JRTT is currently working on construction of the Hokuriku Shinkansen and Hokkaido Shinkansen high-speed rail projects, as well as the Eastern Kanagawa Line project.
+JRTT is currently working on construction of the Hokuriku Shinkansen and Hokkaido Shinkansen high-speed rail projects.

 In addition to its railway construction projects, JRTT has also sponsored maritime research, including the latest ship used as the JR Miyajima Ferry.

 JRTT also performs administrative functions related to the liquidation of the Japanese National Railways, such as management of JNR employee pensions.

 Subsidiaries

 JRTT is currently the parent entity of the following JR Group companies: